It is always a happy day when your research gets published... Here are some highlights

 Wisdom of (using) the crowds: Enhancing disasters preparedness through public training in Light Search and Rescue

 Following significant earthquakes, the vast majority of trapped survivors are rescued by laypersons within the first 24–48 h.
 Most trapped individuals require only Light Search and Rescue (LSR).
 Therefore, there is a sense of training public members in LSR competencies to upsurge survivability rates.
 Light Search and Rescue training for Israeli high-school students was performed.
 The training was beneficial in improving resilience, self-efficacy, and knowledge.
 The effect of the training on these measurements ranges from medium to high.
 Participants finish the training with equally high levels of performance.

 Electric bikes and motorized scooters - Popularity and burden of injury.
 Ten years of National trauma registry experience.

 Electric bikes (E-bikes) and motorized scooters (M-scooters) have become extremely popular worldwide and in Israel.
-This change has been followed by an increase in injury-related hospitalizations among these road users.
-The findings of this study indicate a worrying trend of an increase in trauma injuries associated with the use of e-tools.
-As these modes of transportation become more popular and legislative changes have been introduced which have restricted these tools to utilization on roads where the potential of colliding with a motorized vehicle increases, it is expected that the number of injuries will continue to grow.
-There is a need for interventions aimed at increasing awareness for these vulnerable road users targeted at improving riding behaviors and enforcement of helmet usage.
+Increased injury-related hospitalizations have followed this change among these road users.
+The findings of this study indicate a worrying trend of an increase in trauma injuries associated with using e-tools.
+As these modes of transportation become, more popular and legislative changes have been introduced which have restricted these tools to utilization on roads where the potential of colliding with a motorized vehicle increases, it is expected that the number of injuries will continue to grow.
+There is a need for interventions to increase awareness for these vulnerable road users to improve riding behaviors and enforce helmet usage.